-- Mineral development and its associated infrastructure; - Mineral exploration, which includes exploration associated with mining, oil and gas, geothermal (not resource confirmation), and other CCS defined anthropogenic disturbances; - Renewable and nonrenewable energy production, transmission, and distribution and its associated infrastructure: - Paved and unpaved roads and highways; - Cell phone towers; - Landfills: - Linear Rights of Way (e.g., pipelines, fiber optic cables, etc.); - Residential and commercial subdivisions; - Activities undertaken pursuant to special use permits and right-of-way grants; and - Other infrastructure development.
+- Mineral development and its associated infrastructure; - Mineral exploration, which includes exploration associated with mining, oil and gas, geothermal (not resource confirmation), and other CCS defined anthropogenic disturbances; - Renewable and nonrenewable energy production, transmission, and distribution and its associated infrastructure; - · Paved and unpaved roads and highways; - Cell phone towers; - Landfills: - Linear Rights of Way (e.g., pipelines, fiber optic cables, etc.); - Residential and commercial subdivisions; - Activities undertaken pursuant to special use permits and right-of-way grants; and - Other infrastructure development.

-Livestock operations and agricultural activities and infrastructure related to ranch and farm businesses (e.g., water troughs, fences, pivots, etc.) are not included in this definition of Debit Project types.
-Section 7.5 and Appendix A of the Nevada Greater Sage-grouse Conservation Plan address how to minimize impacts to GRSG and their habitat from these activities.
+Livestock operations and agricultural activities and infrastructure related to ranch and farm businesses (e.g., water troughs, fences, pivots, virtual fence towers, etc.) are exempt from this definition of Debit Project types and considered a de minimis impact.
+Section 7.5 and Appendix A of the Nevada Greater

+Sage-grouse Conservation Plan address how to minimize impacts to GRSG and their habitat from these activities.